malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 6) Working of OligoFinder system

-**Step 1)** After cloning this GitHub repository, as the user for the first time runs the command `python extraction_and_BOW.py` (by following steps in section 5 of `Usage`), a CSV file gets created.
-This file comprises data like WormBase ID, the previous sentence, the present sentence from which oligonucleotide sequences are extracted, the next sentence, and extracted oligonucleotide sequences.
-Along with these columns having the extracted data, one empty column of 'TP or FP Oligo (manual)' will also be created (this column will be used in step 2).
+**Step 1) Extracting text from research papers**

-This data is extracted from research paper(s) by using the `oligo_extract.py` script.
-This script firstly extracts the whole text of the research paper(s) corresponding to WormBase ID(s) (input by the user), using `textpresso.py`.
-This text is broken down into multiple pairs of formats `WormBase ID of paper + each sentence of extracted text from paper`.
+After cloning the official GitHub repository kf OligoFinder, as the user for the first time runs the extraction_and_BOW.py file, whole text gets extracted from research paper(s) by using textpresso.py and get_paper_content.py scripts, into multiple pairs of format WormBase ID of paper + each sentence of extracted text from paper.

-Then in the second step, the `oligo_extract.py` script uses the `combine_rules.py` script.
-This script directs the pairs formed in the above step to get input into the `bw_brackets.py` script, followed by `check_alpha_num_specialchk.py` script and then `combine_oligo_parts.py` script to extract oligonucleotide sequences and other related data.
+**Step 2) Extracting sequences following structure like of an Oligonucleotide using RegEx rules**

+Once text from research paper get extracted in paper id and sentence pairs, combine_rules.py file passes these pairs through regex rules stated below and the final output after passing through these rules is a sequence that follows an Oligonucleotide's structural composition.

+bw_brackets.py - contain RegEx rule pick_from_brackets that extracts Oligonucleotide sequence if present inside brackets.
+Input: insert(TGAGACGTCAACAATATGG)hg, Output: TGAGACGTCAACAATATGG.

+check_alpha_num_specialchk.py - contain three RegEx rules:

+has_acgt - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
+If the input word contains only alphabetic characters like A, a, C, c, G, g, T and T, then that word follows the structure of an Oligonucleotide; otherwise not.
+Input1: TGAGACGTCAACAATATGG, Output1: TGAGACGTCAACAATATGG and Input2: TXxvFDECAAOpJHTGG, Outpu2: None.

+has_35 - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
+If the input word contains only numeric characters like 3 and 5 or does not have any numeric characters, then that word follows the structure of an Oligonucleotide; otherwise not.
+Input1: 3'-TGAGACGTCAACAATATGG-5', Output1: 3'-TGAGACGTCAACAATATGG-5' and Input2: TGAGACGTCAACAATATGG, Outpu2: TGAGACGTCAACAATATGG and Input3: 3'-TGAGA2CGT3CAACAATATG675G-5', Output3: None.

+remove_special_characters - except alphabetic characters ranging from A to Z and a to z, remove every other character from the input word like numeric values (3, 5, etc.), special characters (,./?"':}{][, etc) and extra spacings.

+combine_oligo_parts.py - contain two RegEx rules:

+is_part - this RegEx rule combines back Oligonucleotide sequences that are actually part of a single oligo sequence but are treated like individual oligo sequences due to spaces, newline, etc. Input: TT GCA ATG CGAAAATAC, Output: TTGCAATGCGAAAATAC.

+only_regex - outputs a list of words that satisfies all structural rules of an Oligonucleotide and thus are called 'sequences' from now onwards.

+**Step 3) Storing extracted data into a CSV file**

+oligo_extract.py file compiles all the extracted oligos (from research paper(s)), along with paper id, column for manual adding true positive/ false positive tags, previous, current (from which oligo sequence is extracted) & future sentences into a Pandas data frame which is then saved as a CSV file.

+**Step 4) Manual curation of data extracted present in CSV**

-**Step 2)** Once CSV is created, the manual curator curates each row by labelling it as a `true positive` or `false positive` oligonucleotide sequence.
+Once CSV is created, the manual curator curates each row by labelling it as a true positive or false positive oligonucleotide sequence.

 This step is needed because regex rules present in our OligoFinder system can extract sequences that look like an oligonucleotide.
 However, some sequences that look like but are not oligonucleotide also get extracted a few times.
 Thus to make OligoFinder immune to such sequences, we are using the supervision of curators to differentiate between actual and false oligonucleotide sequences.

+**Step 5) Creation of BOWs**

-**Step 3)** This manually curated CSV generates two BOWs, one corresponding to words related to oligo sequences and the other corresponding to non-oligo sequences in sentences, by using the `TfIdf_BOW_creator.py` script.
+This manually curated CSV generates two BOWs, one corresponding to words related to oligo sequences and the other corresponding to non-oligo sequences in sentences, by using the TfIdf_BOW_creator.py script.

+**Step 6) Usage of BOWs for auto labeling sequences as TP/FP**

-**Step 4)** Now, when the user re-runs the command `python extraction_and_BOW.py` for the second time on some new research papers, then in the CSV file (which was created above), a new column of `TP or FP Oligo (auto)` will also be created comprising of auto labels of `true positive` or `false positive` oligonucleotide sequence.
+When the user re-runs the extraction_and_BOW.py file for the second time on some new research papers, then in the CSV file (which was created above), a new column of TP or FP Oligo (auto) will also be created comprising of auto labels of true positive or false positive oligonucleotide sequence generated by TfIdf_BOW_TpFp.py script using the two BOWs created above.

-The `TfIdf_BOW_TpFp.py` script generates these auto labels by using two BOWs created above.
-The idea behind using BOWs to auto-label rows of CSV is that the pattern/words present in sentences containing oligos or non-oligos sequences will automatically differentiate between the actual oligonucleotide and pseudo oligonucleotide sequences.
+The idea behind using the BOWs to auto-label rows of CSV is that the pattern/words present in sentences containing oligos or non-oligos sequences will automatically differentiate between the actual oligonucleotide and pseudo oligonucleotide sequences.
 Therefore manual curation work reduces to semi-manual curation work by using BOWs.
 It happens by first taking them out and then using them for auto-labelling newly extracted sequences, as the presence of these unique words from BOWs directly points to whether a sequence is an oligo or not.

+**Step 7) Re-manual curation of CSV**

-**Step 5)** Again curator will manually label extracted sequences as true positive or not.
+Again curator will manually label extracted sequences as true positive or not.
 However, this time curator can take help from auto-labels to label new extracted sequences.
 Also, note that the curator needs to only curate/label just new extracted sequences, not already labelled ones, as old labels will remain the same.

 This supervision of manual curation will be helpful in following ways:-

-- manual curation + curator-verified auto-tags, by adding more words to the existing two BOWs will widen the scope to include every possible word related to an oligo/non-oligo sequence, thus will improvise BOWs to be used in the next cycle,
+manual curation + curator-verified auto-tags, by adding more words to the existing two BOWs will widen the scope to include every possible word related to an oligo/non-oligo sequence, thus will improvise BOWs to be used in the next cycle,

-- comparison between auto-tags and manual tags in each cycle tells how smart BOW has become because the larger number of auto-taggings BOW can do, shows its improved performance,
+comparison between auto-tags and manual tags in each cycle tells how smart BOW has become because the larger number of auto-taggings BOW can do, shows its improved performance,

-- analysis of each cycle's manual tags tells how many True positives have increased due to better BOWs and oligo extraction script.
+analysis of each cycle's manual tags tells how many True positives have increased due to better BOWs and oligo extraction script.
 It also tells where the oligo extraction script can be further improvised.

+**Step 8) Cyclic process for improvising oligonucleotide extraction script and BOWs based TP/FP sequence differentiator**

-**Therefore**, this cyclic pipeline comprising of processes of extraction of oligonucleotide mentions from training research papers, then manual curation by curator and creation/extension of BOWs, followed by auto-curation by BOWs, is run multiple times.
-As a result, in the end, oligo extraction script and BOWs will become smart enough to produce a large corpus of True positive oligos for training BioBERT in the near future.
+Therefore, this cyclic pipeline comprising of processes of extraction of oligonucleotide mentions from training research papers, then manual curation by curator and creation/extension of BOWs, followed by auto-curation by BOWs, is run multiple times when the user run extraction_and_BOW.py file multiple times.

-This trained BioBERT along with RegEx (which we are currently using) based oligo extraction script, will be used to extract high true positive oligonucleotide mentions out of any given inference research paper.
+As a result, in the end, oligo extraction script and BOWs will become smart enough to produce a large corpus of True positive oligonucleotide mentions.

 ## 7) Future work